So, there’s this crazy myth that you must be rich to learn a language fluently.

 Just keep in mind that what you’re gaining in money, you’re losing in structure.
 You’ll need to be in charge of your own studying.
 You’ll need to create a routine and stick with it.
 Use these resources to start applying Spanish to your everyday activities and hobbies, since they require nothing but access to the internet.

 Easier said than done?
 Keep reading!
 If the idea of a routine sounded like a challenge, we’ve got you covered.

 The Penny Pincher’s Guide to Learning Spanish for Free

 We’ve introduced the resources in such a way that you can use them to cobble together your own daily language learning routine.
-Work with these six strategies:
+Work with these seven strategies:

 1. Warm up

 3. Practice on the go

 5. Turn relaxation time into study time

 Try to employ the first two strategies every day.
 By doing the quick warm up, you’ll build a daily habit and train yourself stick to it.
 The daily lesson is the foundation of your Spanish learning, so be sure to make this happen—even if you do the same lesson every day for a week, you’re still building that foundation.